Yevjenii-Lim/aws-learning-platform/SCREENSHOT_FEATURE.md

 ### For Screenshots
 - Use high-quality, clear images
 - Capture the most relevant part of the AWS console
-- Keep file sizes reasonable (under 2MB for faster loading)
+- Keep file sizes reasonable for faster loading and better user experience
 - Use consistent naming conventions
 - Test on different screen sizes